 Non-Core Elective Experiences

 In addition to the subspecialty and individualized curricular experiences above, a number of other elective experiences are available to residents as follows.
-These opportunities are available as full 4 week block experiences, or split up into smaller blocks of two weeks each.
+These opportunities are available as 2 or 4 week experiences, and can be split up over the course of residency.
 Goals of each of these rotations would be to provide the education needed for a resident based on his/her career plans.
 No "one size fits all" here!
-One resident may need 1 or even 2 or more months of one of these experiences, others, just a few weeks.
 You will work with your advisor and program leadership to help plan these experiences.
 Below is a list of some of these opportunities:

 - Child Psychiatry